 - Clear Evidence of 4,000-Year-Old Trading Post Unearthed Near Abu Dhabi

 The site has been a prominent project of the Qatar Museums, which is conducting year round excavations, field work, and conservation efforts at the site to create a historical and cultural connection between the present and the past.

-IB Times reports that the Qatar National Research Fund has been providing financial backing to these excavations and projects.
+IB Times reported that the Qatar National Research Fund was providing financial backing to these excavations and projects.
 The discovery of this jewel is another pearl in Qatar’s glittering past and its prosperous present.

 Top image: The oldest pearl bead found in Qatar recently reveals just how long pearl trading and diving has been practiced in the region. ( Qatar Marine )

 Deccan News.
 2022.
 Archaeologists find more than 6,500-year-old pearl beads in Qatar tomb .
 Available at: https://deccan.news/archaeologists-find-more-than-6500-year-old-pearl-beads-in-qatar-tomb/